Profit and Loss Accounting Definition

 Revenue, also known as Sales is the total amount charged to customers for goods and/or services sold to them.
 While preparing Profit & Loss account the revenue is categorized as recurring revenue, non-recurring revenue, non-trade revenue, and others.

 To understand these revenue types lets consider that X Ltd. is in the business of providing Internet – Monthly fees charged to customers is recurring revenue.
 The amount charged for installation, repair or occasional extra usage is non-recurring revenue.
-If X Ltd has invested in another company and received a profit share from there, is called non-trade revenue as this income is not directly related to the main business of X Ltd. Any other type of receipt is others.
+If X Ltd has invested in another company and received a profit share from there, it is called non-trade revenue as this income is not directly related to the main business of X Ltd. Any other type of receipt is others.

 #2 – Cost